 It is well known that word-of-mouth plays a big role in the marketing of a brand.
-If a customer has a good experience engaging with a brand, he/she is more likely to recommend your brand within their community.
+But, if a customer has a good experience engaging with a brand, he/she is more likely to recommend your brand within their community.

 Cross-channel Personalization tools

 RichRelevance has introduced its tool named Hyper-Personalization with Deep Learning.
-The tool uses AI technology to bridge the gap between marketing and e-commerce clouds.
+Hence, the tool uses AI technology to bridge the gap between marketing and e-commerce clouds.

 Braze works across multiple platforms such as mobile, web, and emails.
-It enables you to send push notifications, in-app messages, news feeds, and emails based on consumer behavior across channels.
+Similarly, it enables you to send push notifications, in-app messages, news feeds, and emails based on consumer behavior across channels.

 Cross-channel personalization is the new in-thing in the current digital marketing arena and shall be the go-to mode of marketing tactic for many until something new arrives to take its place.